VirtoCommerce/vc-samples/README.md

 * IntegrationOrders - sample <a href="https://azure.microsoft.com/en-us/services/logic-apps/" target="_blank">Microsoft Logic Apps</a> application to show how to integrate VirtoCommerce platform with external services and how to handle Logic Apps exeptions
 * ManagedModule - source code for "Sample Managed Module" in <a href="https://virtocommerce.com/docs/vc2devguide/working-with-platform-manager/extending-functionality/creating-new-module" target="_blank">Creating new module</a> tutorial

-* MemberExtensionSampleModule - source code for <a href="https://virtocommerce.com/docs/vc2devguide/extending-commerce/extending-members-domain-types" target="_blank">Extending Members domain types</a> tutorial
+* MemberExtensionSampleModule - source code for <a href="https://virtocommerce.com/docs/vc2devguide/extending-commerce/extending-members-domain-types" target="_blank">Extending Members domain types</a> tutorial.
+Expansion of members / contacts.
+Namely: the "JobTitle" field is added to the contacts and the search criteria are expanded accordingly; added new member type - "Supplier".
+As well as a review for suppliers.

 * OrderModule2 - sample project demonstrated how to extend  API, UI and Domain types in <a href="https://github.com/VirtoCommerce/vc-module-order" target="_blank">Order module</a>